zmitchell/splatter/guide/src/contributing/pr-reviews.md

 Now that you have made your PR it is time to wait for a review.

-Keep in mind that for the most part, the nannou team and community members take care of nannou in their personal time.
+Keep in mind that for the most part, the splatter team and community members take care of splatter in their personal time.
 As a result, it's difficult to say how long it will take before your code is reviewed and accepted.

 Here are some things you can do to help land your PR quickly: